neu-cs2100/cs2100-pg-handout-testhw8/README.md

 ## Part 4: Try it out

 In `main.py`, create an instance of `WikipediaSurfer` and interact with your application.
+Try to find a webpage with a high number of instances of the target word.
 After quitting, copy the list of keywords outputted into the appropriate question in `Summary.md`.

 Anwer the other questions in `Summary.md`.